Notre Dame vs. Virginia Tech NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Notre Dame and its opponents have gone over the current 47-point total in three of five games this season.
+- Notre Dame and its opponents have combined to score more than 47 points in three of five games this season.

 - Virginia Tech has combined with its opponents to score more than 47 points in two games this season.